 V = nominal line-line voltage

-The quality factor Q of the double-tuned filter is defined as the quality factor of the parallel L, R elements at the mean frequency fm: Q= R /(L · 2πfm).
+The quality factor Q of the double-tuned filter is defined as the quality factor of the parallel L and R elements at the mean frequency fm: Q= R /(L · 2πfm).

 The high-pass filter is a single-tuned filter where the L and R elements are connected in parallel instead of series.
-This connection results in a wide-band filter having an impedance at high frequencies limited by the resistance R.
+This connection results in a wide-band filter that has an impedance at high frequencies limited by the resistance R.

 The quality factor of the high-pass filter is the quality factor of the parallel RL circuit at the tuning frequency: Q= R /(L · 2πfn).

 The C-type high-pass filter is a variation of the high-pass filter, where the inductance L is replaced with a series LC circuit tuned at the fundamental frequency.
-At fundamental frequency, the resistance is, therefore, bypassed by the resonant LC circuit and losses are null.
+At fundamental frequency, the resistance is bypassed by the resonant LC circuit and losses are null.